edited by Luke Wayne

 Christianity is the religion based on the teachings of the historical person Jesus Christ and His followers.
 According to the Bible, there is one God who has revealed Himself in the person of Jesus.
 Jesus claimed to be divine.
 Jesus came, not to teach us how to become one with Brahman.
 He came to save humans from the consequence of their sins which was death.

 According to Christianity, there is one God who has revealed Himself in the person of Jesus Christ.
-The One God coeternally exists as three distinct persons: Father, Son, and Holy Spirit.
+The One God eternally exists as three distinct persons: Father, Son, and Holy Spirit.

-Jesus Christ who is the second person in the Godhead who became man, lived a perfect life, died for the sins of the world, and rose from the grave.
-Since Jesus was God, whatever He said was true.
-The God-man Jesus taught that there was only one way to heaven.
-He said, “I am the way, the truth and the life.
-No one comes to the Father, but by Me (John 14:6).”
+God the Son, the second person in the Godhead, became the man Jesus Christ.
+He lived a perfect life, died for the sins of the world, rose from the grave, and remains both God and man, enthroned in heaven.
+Since Jesus is God, whatever He said is true.
+Jesus taught that there was only one way to heaven.
+He said:

 Jesus is not just one option among many paths to God.
 He is the only way of salvation.
 It is only through trusting Christ as one’s Savior that a person can receive forgiveness for their sins (Eph.
 1:13).